jellyfish-commuting/binary-search/README.md

 ### Return value

-Index in the array if found or -1 if not found
+Index in the array or -1 if not found